SSM Meets Video Diffusion Models: Efficient Long-Term Video Generation with Structured State Spaces: Experiments

 \subsection{Experimental Setup}

 {\bf Models} \ For each experimental setup, we conducted experiments using both VDMs with temporal attention layers and VDMs with SSM-based temporal layers, across multiple model sizes.
-The number of parameters and scaling methods for each model are detailed in Table \ref{tab:model_comparison} .
-The model size for generating 256-frame long videos was selected based on the scaling approach used in this study, ensuring that the experiments were feasible within the constraints of the available hardware, which comprised eight NVIDIA A100 GPUs (40 GB each).
-The VDMs were implemented based on a publicly available and widely used implementation \footnote{\url{https://github.com/lucidrains/video-diffusion-pytorch}} that utilizes UNet's convolution layer and linear attention~\citep{shen2019efficient,kitaev2020reformer,wang2020linformer} for capturing spatial features.
-In this paper, we focused on comparing only the layers responsible for capturing temporal features, as changes in the spatial feature extraction are not relevant to our investigation.
+The number of parameters and scaling methods used for each model are listed in \autoref{tab:model_comparison}.
+The model size for generating 256-frame-long videos was selected based on the scaling approach used in this study, ensuring that the experiments were feasible within the constraints of the available hardware, which comprised eight NVIDIA A100 GPUs (40 GB).
+The VDMs were implemented based on a publicly available and widely used implementation \footnote{\url{https://github.com/lucidrains/video-diffusion-pytorch}} that utilizes UNet's convolution layer and linear attention~\citep{shen2019efficient,kitaev2020reformer,wang2020linformer} to capture spatial features.
+In this study, we focused on comparing only the layers responsible for capturing temporal features, as changes in spatial feature extraction were not relevant. \\ {\bf Datasets} \ We first used the MineRL Navigate dataset~\citep{minerl, cwvae}, a widely used dataset for long-term video generation derived from the Minecraft environment.
+The training set comprised 1,186 videos, combining both the train and test splits.
+We trained the proposed models on videos with frame lengths of 16, 64, and 256 to evaluate computational cost and generative performance when using SSMs versus attention as the temporal layer.
+In addition, we employed the GQN-Mazes~\citep{eslami2018neural, cwvae} and CARLA-Town01~\citep{dosovitskiy2017carla, fdm} datasets for long-term video generation tasks.
+The GQN-Mazes dataset contains 108,200 videos from a 3D maze simulator, whereas the CARLA Town01 dataset contains 508 videos from a driving simulator.
+For these datasets, we trained our models using videos with 256 frames each.
+Across all experiments, the spatial resolution of the videos was fixed at $32\times32$ pixels. \\ {\bf Baseline} \ We established the experimental baseline using VDMs~\citep{vdm}.
+Our analysis was designed to alter only the temporal attention layers in the VDMs using the proposed temporal SSM layers.
+This strategy enabled a focused examination of the impact and efficacy of the temporal SSM layers in video generation, facilitating a direct comparison with existing temporal layers. \\ {\bf Evaluation Metrics} \ In our validation process, we evaluated the quality of the video samples generated by the trained models.
+To evaluate the quality of the generated videos, we employed the Fréchet Video Distance (FVD) metric~\citep{fvd}, using an I3D network pretrained on the Kinetics-400 dataset~\citep{kinetics}.
+The FVD is a recognized standard for assessing the quality of generated videos~\citep{vdm, makeavideo, imagenvideo, fdm}, with lower scores indicating higher quality.
+For the MineRL Navigate dataset, the calculations involve all 1,186 videos and 1,000 generated samples.
+For the GQN-Mazes, the calculations involve 2,000 videos from the dataset and 2,000 samples, whereas for the CARLA Town01, all 508 videos from the dataset and 500 samples were used.
+We used three different random seeds to introduce variations in data sampling and sample generation for the FVD calculation.